plblum/jivs/docs/Learning_Jivs/Presentation/The_Jivs_SimpleDom_Approach.md

 Form-level validation can also have several UI consumers.
 Common examples include:

-- a Validation Summary that presents issues from across the form
+- a Validation Summary widget that presents issues from across the form
 - a Submit button whose availability reflects whether the form can be saved

 Here is some typical markup, already updated with Jivs SimpleDom custom attributes.